On the uniform one-dimensional fragment: Expressivity issues

-We next consider $\UF{}$ over vocabularies with at most binary relations. \begin{theorem}[\cite{kuusistokieronski2014}] Consider models over a relational vocabulary $\tau$ with the arity bound two.
-Suppose that $\tau$ indeed contains at least one binary relation symbol.
-Then $\FOt < \UF < \mathrm{FOC}^2$. \end{theorem} \begin{proof} We already discussed the strict inclusion $\FOt < \UF{}$ above in the preliminaries section.
-A lengthy proof of the inclusion $\UF \leq \mathrm{FOC}^2$ is given in \cite{kuusistokieronski2014}.
-The strictness of this inclusion follows from the proof of Theorem \ref{generalexpressivity} where we showed that $\mathrm{U}_1$ cannot express that the in-degree of a binary relation is at most one. \end{proof} We then compare the expressivities of $\UF{}$ and the guarded negation fragment $\mathrm{GNFO}$ \cite{IEEEonedimensional:barany}.
-The first non-inclusion ($\UF{}\not\leq\mathrm{GNFO}$) of the following theorem has been proved in \cite{kuusistohella2014}, where only the equality-free fragment of $\UF{}$ was investigated.
-The second non-inclusion ($\mathrm{GNFO}\not\leq\UF{}$) is new. \begin{theorem} $\UF{}$ and $\mathrm{GNFO}$ are incomparable in expressivity. \end{theorem} \begin{proof} Define the two structures $\bigl(\{a\},\{(a,a)\}\bigr)$ and $\bigl(\{a,b\},\{(a,a),(b,b)\}\bigr)$.
-It is straightforward to establish by using the bisimulation for $\mathrm{GNFO}$, provided in \cite{IEEEonedimensional:barany}, that these two structures are bisimilar in the sense of $\mathrm{GNFO}$.
-Thus the $\UF{}$-sentence $\exists x\exists y\,\lnot R(x,y)$ is not expressible in $\mathrm{GNFO}$.
-Hence $\UF{}\not\leq\mathrm{GNFO}$.
-Consider then the $\mathrm{GNFO}$-sentence $\varphi := \exists x\exists y \exists z (Rxy\wedge Ryz \wedge Rzx)$.
 Let $\mathfrak{A}$ denote the model consisting of four disjoint copies of the directed cycle with three elements.
 Let $\mathfrak{B}$ be the model with three disjoint copies of the directed cycle with four elements.
 It follows rather directly from the Ehrenfeucht-Fra\"{i}ss\'{e} game for $\UF{}$ (which is defined in \cite{kuusistokieronski2015}) that $\mathfrak{A}$ and $\mathfrak{B}$ satisfy the same $\UF{}$-sentences.
 For the game-based argument to work, it is essential that the two models $\mathfrak{A}$ and $\mathfrak{B}$ have the same cardinality, because bijections between subsets of the domains of $\mathfrak{A}$ and $\mathfrak{B}$ are used in the game.
 (See \cite{kuusistokieronski2015} for a detailed discussion of the game.)
 With $\mathfrak{A}$ and $\mathfrak{B}$ defined in this way, the rest of the game-based argument is straightforward.
 We can therefore now conclude that $\UF{}$ cannot express the $\mathrm{GNFO}$-sentence $\varphi$ we fixed above, and hence $\mathrm{GNFO}\not\leq\UF{}$. \end{proof} Before we close the current section, we observe that all the above results concerning expressivity hold even if attention is limited to finite models only.
 The same proofs apply without modification, as the reader can check.
 This is especially interesting in the case of Theorem \ref{generalexpressivity}, whose proof makes use of the finite model property of $\UF{}$.